[Tsuruoka City, Yamagata Prefecture] Tsuruoka's food culture has been passed down for hundreds of years

 Even today, Noh is performed by a total of about 160 people, including the main actors, dancers (actors including shite, waki, and jiutai), musicians (accompanied by instruments), and kyogen actors (actors who perform dialogue plays with a focus on comedy).In addition, there are 250 Noh masks, 5,500 Noh costumes, and the number of plays is 540 Noh and 50 Kyogen, making it an extremely large scale for a folk performing art

-The Ogi Festival "Tofu Festival" the traditional dish "frozen tofu" is served the festival.
-In mid-January, the people of Toya village, who welcome the deity, grill 5,000 rectangular pieces of tofu.
-The grilled tofu is first frozen, then simmered in miso and eaten with a sauce called "Nibanjiru," which is seasoned with sake, soy sauce, walnuts, seaweed, and Japanese pepper.
+The Ogi Festival is alsothe traditional dish "frozen tofu"is servedthe "Tofu Festival".
+In mid-January, 5,000 rectangular blocks of tofu are cut and roasted by the people of the Toya village who welcome the sacred object.
+The roasted tofu is then frozen once, simmered in miso, and eaten with a sauce called "niban-jiru," which is seasoned with sake, soy sauce, walnuts, seaweed, and sansho pepper.

 "Frozen tofu" is a ceremonial food served at the Ogi Festival and is a local dish that has been passed down through the generations in the region